What Is a Beit Din? The Jewish Rabbinical Court

 A beit din (literally 'house of judgment') is a panel of three rabbis that serves as a Jewish court.
 It handles religious divorce (gittin), conversion, commercial disputes between Jews, and community matters.
 Its decisions are binding within the community and sometimes enforceable in civil court through arbitration agreements.

+People are surprised to learn this still exists.
 The beit din is not a relic.
-It operates today in every major Jewish community, handling real cases with real consequences.
+It operates today in every major Jewish community, handling real cases with real consequences — divorce, conversion, money disputes, and the ordinary friction of communal life.

 What It Handles